eBay/tsv-utils/tsv-select/README.md

 # tsv-select

-A version of the Unix `cut` utility with the additional ability to re-order the fields.
+A version of the Unix `cut` utility with the ability to re-order fields.
 The following command writes fields [4, 2, 9, 10, 11] from a pair of files to stdout:
 ```
 $ tsv-select -f 4,2,9-11 file1.tsv file2.tsv
 ```

 Fields can be listed more than once, and fields not listed can be selected as a group using `--r|rest`.
 Fields can be dropped using `--e|exclude`.
-When working with multiple files, the `--header` option can be used to retain only the header from the first file.
+When working with multiple files, the `--header` option can be used to retain the header from just the first file.

 Examples:
 ```